jeffchi/secure-build-cli/README.md

 2. Log in to IBM Cloud by using either an API key, or the Single Sign On (SSO) authentication.
 See [Getting started with the IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) for more details.

 3. Complete the following steps.
-   1. To generate the Client and CA certificate, complete the following steps.
-      Create certificate-authority (CA) and client certificates which are used for secure communication from your client script to the SBS instance.
+   1. Create certificate-authority (CA) and client certificates which are used for secure communication from your client script to the SBS instance.
       ```buildoutcfg
       ./build.py create-client-cert --env sbs-config.json
       ```
       After you execute above command, a directory is generated that looks like this: `.SBContainer-9ab033ad-5da1-4c4e-8eae-ca8c468dbbcc.d`.
       You can notice that two parameters "UUID" and "SECRET", are added to the `sbs-config.json` file.
       UUID is used along with the container name where the generated certificates are stored.
       SECRET holds a randomly generated value, which needs to be preserved safely, used to deal with a state image of SBS.
 Continue to step #4.
       Note:-
       - Follow best practices of certificate management
       - The CA certificate should not be compromised or revoked.
-   2. To use the user generated CA and Client certificate, complete the following steps.
+   2. To use the user generated CA and client certificates, complete the following steps.
       1. Run the following command:
          ```
          cd ~/git/secure-build-cli